 Thank you for agreeing to make a presentation to our club.
-Typical presentations run about 30 minutes, including any Q&A. If you need more time, please let your host Rotarian know so the Club can accommodate that need by adjusting our business agenda.
+Typical presentations run about 20-30 minutes, including any Q&A period.
+If you need more time, please let your host Rotarian know so the Club can try to accommodate that need by adjusting our business agenda.

 You may have questions about the audio/visual capabilities we can provide, and/or what you need to bring.
 Here is a rundown.

 We have a screen, so you don’t need to bring one.
 We also have a projector (its connection ports are shown above).
-You may bring your own projector or have use of the Club’s, which is an Epson EX 3220 SGVA.
+However, you may bring your own projector or have use of the Club’s, which is an Epson EX 3220 SGVA.

 Most presenters use a PowerPoint program.
 The presentation can be: